mark-sed/ebe/readme.md

 [Ebe wiki](https://github.com/mark-sed/ebe/wiki)

-**Ebe** [_eebee_] is a compiler that creates a text editing program from given input and output example.
+**Ebe** [_i:bi:_ or _ebe_] is a program (compiler and interpreter) for editting files just from given examples.
-This compiler promises no knowledge of any programming language to edit files in a way similar programming languages (like awk) would.
+This program does not require any knowledge of any programming language to edit files and promises editting options similar to ones provided by editting programming languages (like awk).

 _This project was created as my diploma thesis._

-## What edits can/will ebe do
+## What edits can/will Ebe do

 Ebe does not change text directly, it takes words (letters separated by whitespace or symbols) as an object with set of possible modifications (such as capitalization).
-But ebe mainly focuses on modification of structure of these objects (moving words around, deleting them, splitting...).
+But Ebe mainly focuses on modification of structure of these objects (moving words around, deleting them, splitting...).

 ### Example